Persecution of Muslims in Myanmar: International response

 In February 2009, many Rohingya refugees were helped by Acehnese sailors in the Strait of Malacca, after 21 days at sea.
 However, this has not led to a consistent response from the Indonesian authorities, with many Rohingyas still not being accepted at the border.
 The governments of these countries, especially Malaysia and Indonesia, take an especially hardline approach on refugees arriving by boat, but a more lenient approach if they are registered through the UNHCR and arrive by appropriate means.
-It is estimated that Malaysia has currently up to 150,000 Rohingya people within its territory.
+It is estimated that Malaysia currently has up to 150,000 Rohingya people within its territory.

 On 5 April 2018, in a rare denunciation by the leader of a Southeast Asian neighbour, Philippines president Rodrigo Duterte told local media that "genocide" against the Rohingya was taking place in Myanmar, and said he was willing to shelter some refugees, if Europe will also shelter some as well.
 He later issued a public apology to Aung San Suu Kyi, saying his statement "was almost a satire", and defended her from criticism by western governments and international groups, such as the UN.
 One News reported in 2019 that the Philippines had "historically voted against or expressed reservations on UN resolutions concerning human rights abuses in Myanmar."

 Rasheduzzaman, professor of international relations at Dhaka University, said the reformist administration of Myanmar is said to be democratic; however, there were no signs that its strategy on the Rohingya would see an improvement soon.
 Indeed, even the opposition democratic pioneer Aung San Suu Kyi, who had been kept under house arrest for nearly 15 of the 21 years from 1989 to 2010, is quiet on it.
-It implies the humanitarian crisis on the Rohingya issue that the world sees today may have no end in sight.
+It implies that the humanitarian crisis on the Rohingya issue that the world sees today may have no end in sight.